Webhooks

 - View all registered webhooks and their delivery history

-- Delete a webhook registration permanently
+- Delete a webhook endpoint and its delivery logs permanently